Renaissance Resort at World Golf Village

 The Renaissance Resort at World Golf Village is a golf resort located in St. Augustine, Florida.
 It is part of Renaissance Hotels brand which is managed by Marriott.

 Situated within the World Golf Village, the resort is home to a hotel, restaurants, spa, two golf courses, the World Golf Hall of Fame, PGA Tour Golf Academy, and an IMAX theater.

+History

+The 301-room hotel at 500 South Legacy Trail opened as World Golf Village Resort Hotel alongside the now defunct World Golf Village project.
+In 1999, it was converted to a Marriott Renaissance hotel by John Q. Hammons Hotels, Inc. It underwent a $10 million renovation in 2008 that included a fresh look for all the guest rooms and public spaces.
+It was sold July 3, 2025 for $24.25 million to SUN Development & Management Corp., through St. Augustine Lodging Associates LLC of Indianapolis.

 Golf

 There are two golf courses within the resort, the King & Bear, which is the only course to have been co-designed by Arnold Palmer and Jack Nicklaus, and the Slammer & Squire, designed by Bobby Weed with consultation from Sam Snead and Gene Sarazen.